vNeeL-code/A.G.I.-A.S.I./README.md

 ### Gamified Prompt Engineering

 Think iPod, not supercomputer.
 The iPod didn't have more storage or better audio than competitors.
-It had **better integration.** "1000 songs in your pocket" wasn't about specs—it was about experience.
+It had **better user controls.** "1000 songs in your pocket" wasn't about specs—it was about experience.

 **Oracle_OS is "All AI in your pocket."**